Our role in register data and health data for research

 We collaborate with register-keeping public agencies and organisations on issues relating to how the conditions for using register data and health data in research can be developed, and how RUT can support the data withdrawal process.
 Every year, we arrange joint meeting places and conferences between researchers and data keepers, where topical issues for the field are discussed.

-The Swedish Research Council has been tasked to set up an advisory function for better utilisation of health data, to support actors who wish to use health data for research and innovation.
+The Swedish Research Council has been tasked to set up an advisory function for better utilisation of health data, to support actors who wish to use health data for research and innovation, through:

-- knowledge-enhancing support – contributing to overall knowledge about and understanding of the opportunities to use health data for research and innovation.
+- knowledge-enhancing support aimed at contributing to an overall understanding and knowledge of the potential for utilising health data for research and innovation.

-- coordinating support – promoting interaction and support collaboration between operations and functions that can improve the preconditions for using health data for research and innovation.
+- coordinating support aimed at promoting collaboration and facilitating cooperation between organisations and functions that can improve the conditions for the utilisation of health data for research and innovation.

-- mapping of uncertainties and obstacles – clarifying perceived uncertainties and actual obstacles in the field.
+- mapping of uncertainties and obstacles in the field.

 The advice function will be developed in conjunction with the Swedish Research Council’s closely related mandates and activities, in particular together with the support work in register-based research and clinical studies.
-The knowledge support will be accessible on a new, joint website.
+The knowledge support is available on the website dataguide.se.
+External link.

 The Swedish Research Council also interacts continuously with relevant public agencies and other actors.